nebari-dev/nebari-docs/docs/docs/how-tos/nebari-do.md

 In order for Nebari to make requests against the DO API and create itss infrastructure, an authentication method with the appropriate permissions will be required.
 The easiest way to do this is using the [Digital Ocean access token](https://docs.digitalocean.com/reference/api/intro/#oauth-authentication).

-If it's your first time creating an access token, please refer to [creating a Digital Ocean token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/) for a detailed description of how to do this.
-In addition to a token, a [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces) key (similar to AWS S3) credentials is also required.
+If it's your first time creating an access token, make sure to check the [creating a Digital Ocean token documentation](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/) for a detailed description of how to do this.
+In addition to a token, a [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces) key (similar to AWS S3) credentials are also required.
 See [Creating a Spaces access key on Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key) for more information on how to create a space and generate an access key.

+:::warning
-:::warning Warning As these credentials provides access to your DO account.
+As these credentials provides access to your DO account.
 It should be treated like any other secret credentials.
 In particular, it should *never* be checked into source control. :::

 By default, Nebari will try to use the credentials associated with the current Digital Ocean infrastructure/environment for authentication.
 Refer to \[Conceptual guides\] for more